Shared by A Flokk family · 7 days · 21 activities

 Cathedrale Saint-Pierre

 Climb the north tower's 157 steps for a panoramic view over Geneva's rooftops and the lake beyond.
-The archaeological site beneath the cathedral lets older kids walk through 2,000 years of history on
+The archaeological site beneath the cathedral lets older kids walk through 2,000 years of history on a self-guided loop.

 Cafe du Bourg-de-Four